polokfrk/Money-Exchanger-CurrencyAPI-REST/readMe.txt

-[1]---------------------------------------------------------------------------------Creating a virtual environment Move to the target directory and execute the following
+[1]---------------------------------------------------------------------------------Creating a virtual environment Move to the target directory(where manage.py exists) and execute the following

 >>>>>>     python -m venv venv